 Investigating allegations of fraud and other sanctionable action involving ITU implementing partners, vendors and other third parties;

-Upon direction from the Secretary-General, undertaking proactive integrity reviews in high-risk areas that are susceptible to fraud corruption and other wrongdoings.
+Upon direction from the Secretary-General, undertaking proactive integrity reviews in high-risk areas that are susceptible to fraud corruption and other wrongdoings;

+Periodically, review and where necessary, update the investigation policies and guidance;

+Develop comprehensive guidance and communication tools for staff on what, how, where and to whom to report misconduct or wrongdoing, including harassment and retaliation in the six official languages of the Union;

+Periodically, review by IMAC, the independence and mandate, budget and staffing requirements and overall performance of the investigation function;

+Develop formal procedures for the investigation of complaints of misconduct by executive heads and submit to ITU Council for approval;

+Establish term limits for head of investigation; and

+To provide to ITU Council annual reports contain information on both complaints and investigations, including details on the number, type and nature of the complaints and investigation and trends in this regard.

 The investigation function contributes to the prevention, detection and deterrence of wrongdoing, including fraud, waste, sexual misconduct and all forms of abuse.
 The investigation is administrative in nature and not a criminal investigation.
 It does not make a determination about whether the established facts legally amount to misconduct.

-The OU shall provide limited need-to-know information on started investigations and report the results of its investigation work to the Secretary-General.
-The OU shall also report to the Secretary-General and/or other Elected Officials on weaknesses in controls and processes, deficiencies in regulatory frameworks or other opportunities for improvement identified in the course of its investigations.
+The OU shall provide limited need-to-know information on started investigations and report the results of its investigation work to the Secretary-General and ITU Council.
+The OU shall also report to the ITU Council, Secretary-General and/or other Elected Officials on weaknesses in controls and processes, deficiencies in regulatory frameworks or other opportunities for improvement identified in the course of its investigations.
 The OU will make recommendations to the relevant managers for addressing those weaknesses.

 Evaluation function

-The Evaluation function follows a systematic process that helps to assess the effectiveness and impact of projects, programmes, policies, and interventions across the organization.
-The work of the Evaluation function involves:
+The work of the Evaluation function of the OU involves:

-Designing, preparing and carrying out programmatic and thematic evaluations on cross-cutting themes;
+Designing, preparing and carrying out evaluations on cross-cutting themes;

-Acting as Evaluation manager for external evaluations to be carried out on specific projects/programmes as requested by donors, cooperating entities, etc. It includes, but is not limited to, supporting Project/programme managers to improve evaluability by properly using Theories of change, and developing the Terms of reference for external evaluators.

-Making recommendations on preventive or corrective measures derived from evaluation findings;
+Making recommendations on preventive or corrective measures derived from the OU’s evaluation findings;

-Following up the implementation of evaluation recommendations that were made to managers;
+Following up the implementation of evaluation recommendations that were made by the OU;

 Development and review of normative evaluation methodologies that improve the quality and pertinence of the evaluation function within ITU;